It is impossible to separate landscape from architecture. Landscape is more than just a setting; it is a way of

 Director and Landscape Architect, Beth Wilson, has led the Landscape Architecture discipline of Wilson Architects for over 45 years.
 Beth pioneered the introduction of landscape as a part of interior architecture in Australia.
 In 2015, Beth became the first landscape architect to be awarded an Honorary Fellowship from the Australian Institute of Architects (AIA).

-All our landscape architecture projects benefit from our team’s understanding of the use of interior plant material in the creation of healthy buildings, and appealing environments.
+All our landscape architecture projects benefit from our team’s understanding of the use of interior plant material to create healthy buildings and appealing environments.

 Translational Research Institute

 “The inclusion of a highly visible outdoor room within TRI is integral to the overall premise of the building.
 TRI is an atypical medical research institute, at its heart it provides attractive, well appointed, large collaborative spaces, the prominent landscape feature is not the least of these and is at TRI’s core.”